-The values advertised in all sub-TLVs (except min/max delay and residual bandwidth) MUST represent an average over a period or be obtained by a filter that is reasonably representative of an average.
+The values advertised in all sub-TLVs (except minimum/maximum delay and residual bandwidth) MUST represent an average over a period of time or be obtained by a filter that is reasonably representative of an average.
 For example, a rolling average is one such filter.

-Min and max delay MUST each be derived in one of the following ways: by taking the lowest and/or highest measured value over a measurement interval or by making use of a filter or other technique to obtain a reasonable representation of a min and max value representative of the interval, with compensation for outliers.
+Minimum and maximum delay MUST each be derived in one of the following ways: by taking the lowest and/or highest measured value over a measurement interval or by making use of a filter or other technique to obtain a reasonable representation of a minimum value and a maximum value representative of the interval, with compensation for outliers.